 This invasion has been considered a war of aggression by international organisations and states around the globe.
 On 1 March 2021, the United Nations General Assembly adopted a resolution deploring the Russia’s actions as an act of aggression against Ukraine.
 Several state delegates from across the globe addressed the Assembly declaring Russia’s acts to be in breach of international law.

 The invasion has caused major suffering to the citizens of Ukraine.
-As of 20 March 2022, the OHCHR has recorded 2,361 civilian casualties in the country, although it is likely that the figure is much higher.
-Several international crimes have been occurring throughout this invasion and attempts are being made to document and verify violations as they occur.
-Accountability mechanisms are also being explored in a number of avenues – see Accountability for more.
+Several international crimes have been occurring throughout this invasion and many efforts are being made to document and verify violations as they occur, as well as to seek accountability through various mechanisms – see Accountability for more.